 Each Woodland hall has its own laundry facility which is currently open 24 hours a day, seven days a week.
 They are operated with your panther card.
 You may reload panther dollars through the connect.oldwestbury portal.
-Problems with the laundry and card readers should be addressed to the Auxiliary Service Corporation at (516) 876-3979.
+Problems with the laundry and card readers should be addressed to the Resident Assistant or the Residence Hall Director with the Residence Hall Director no less than 2 weeks prior to the event and adhere to all social event procedures as outlined in the Guide to Campus Living.